da-cali/victor/README.md

 # Victor

-A sassy trash-talking Codenames bot (trashing module under development) in the likeness of his future arch-nemesis [VictoriousChocobo](https://github.com/VictoriousChocobo).
+A Codenames bot (sassy trash-talking module under development).
 This is a WORK IN PROGRESS, but if you want to try the prototype:

 ### 0. Install [Anaconda](https://www.anaconda.com/products/individual).